Division of Property and Debts in Tennessee Divorce Law

 Division of Debt

-If the aforementioned rules for dividing property make sense to you, then there’s not much need to explain the finer points of dividing debt.
+If the aforementioned rules for the division of property in Tennessee make sense to you, then there’s not much need to explain the finer points of dividing debt.
 It’s pretty much the same.
 Whatever debts you or your spouse acquired prior to getting hitched stick with whoever acquired them.
 On the other hand, any debt that came into play during the marriage is up for grabs.
 Try not to get too excited.

 If you owed a thousand dollars to a Scottish Terrier named Dud— just kidding.
 You get the picture.